-- · Consent
+- Consent

-- · Complainant
+- Complainant

 - Dating Violence

 - Domestic Violence

 - Interim Protective Measures

 - Respondent

 - Responsible Employee

 - Retaliation

 - Sexual Assault

-- · Sex and Gender-Based Discrimination
+- Sex and Gender-Based Discrimination

-- · Sexual Exploitation
+- Sexual Exploitation

 - Sexual Harassment

 - Sexual Intimidation

-- · Sexual Misconduct
+Sexual Misconduct

 - Sexual Violence

-- · Stalking
+- Stalking

-3. Reporting Complaints
+- 3. Reporting Complaints

-a.
+- a.
 Complaints of Prohibited Sex Discrimination against a UMB Student should be reported to the Title IX Coordinator, who is responsible for overseeing and coordinating UMB's response to Prohibited Sex Discrimination inquiries and complaints.
-If the Title IX Coordinator cannot be reached or there is a role conflict, the Deputy Title IX Coordinator may be used as an alternate.
-Title IX Coordinator
+If the Title IX Coordinator cannot be reached contact the Office of Accountability and Compliance.
+If there is a role conflict, a qualified alternate will be designated.